Bayesian versus frequentist statistics

 To learn more about LaunchDarkly's Experimentation feature, read Experimentation.

-Comparison of frequentist and Bayesian statistics
+Comparison of Bayesian and frequentist statistics

 In Bayesian statistics, if you collect enough data, your results will be nearly identical to your results using frequentist statistics.
 One way to think about this is that Bayesian statistics and frequentist statistics only differ significantly in two ways: in smaller sample sizes and in interpretation.

-Frequentist and Bayesian probabilities
+Bayesian and frequentist probabilities

 If you have run experiments before, you might have heard of concepts like "statistical significance" and "p-values."
 These are concepts from frequentist statistics.
 It’s called frequentist statistics because probabilities in frequentist statistics refer to the long run frequencies of a process.
 In other words, how a statistics method performs when repeated many, many times.
 For example, if you roll a 6-sided die one million times, you will roll a 1 about one in six times, a 2 about one in six times, and so on.
 The probability of rolling a 1 is 1/6, or 16.7%.